Children and rights in Ireland

 There is no compulsory early childhood education.

-The Child and Family Agency (Tusla) is the national agency established to ensure that every child attends school regularly, or otherwise receives an appropriate minimum education.
+Tusla - the Child and Family Agency is the national agency established to ensure that every child attends school regularly, or otherwise receives an appropriate minimum education.
 The Board:

 Parents and guardians have a legal obligation to ensure that their child attends a school or otherwise receives an education.
 If Tusla considers that the parents are failing in their obligation, it sends the parents a School Attendance Notice warning and if the parents fail to comply, they may be prosecuted.
 Further information is available in our document on school attendance.